 The No. 10 Building was one of the original structures erected in the South Field, dating to the first period of construction activity in the winter of 1940-1941.
 The south half briefly housed the former Stores or supplies, then was converted to the N.C.O. (non-commissioned officers) mess.
 The north half was the ground maintenance or "Works and Bricks" building.
 The building was leased from the federal government in 1945 by the Flying Club.
 In 1949, No. 420 R.C.A.F.
 Wing Association rented the south half.
 Bob Kelly, who owned Mechanical Advertising (a manufacturer of large electric timer clocks used in hockey arenas) was in the north half from 1948 to about 1954.
 The north half was then leased to Field Aviation until 1960.
-In approximately 1961, No. 420 Wing leased the entire building, and has done so ever since.
+In approximately 1961, No. 420 Wing leased the entire building.
+The lease subsequently expired and No. 420 Wing now owns the building they occupy (i.e. the No. 10 Building), although they lease the land from the City upon which the building sits.